bartificer/programming-by-stealth/docs/pbs40.md

 What does this CSS do?
 It removes the left-padding that usually accompanies unordered lists, it removes the bullets, it sets each list item to be an inline block element, it ensures that no list item will ever be split over multiple lines (i.e. that the checkbox and label will move to a new line together), and it adds a little padding between each of the genres to make them easier to read.

 As well as changing how something is displayed, you can also choose not to display it at all.
 The _Basics_ section provides a good example of this concept.
 This grouping of related inputs captures three pieces of information – the movie’s title, year, and MPAA rating.
-The section is marked up as an un-ordered list with an element for each piece of information, and each list item contains a label and a form element:
+The section is marked up as an unordered list with an element for each piece of information.
+Each list item contains a label and a form element:

 ```html
 <fieldset id="basics_fs" role="group" aria-labelledby="basics_fs_desc">